 The following table sets forth, as of the date of this prospectus, the names of the Selling Stockholders, the aggregate number of shares of common stock beneficially owned, the aggregate number of shares of Registered Shares that the Selling Stockholders may offer pursuant to this prospectus and the number of shares our common stock beneficially owned by the Selling Stockholders after the sale of the Registered Shares offered hereby.
-We have based percentage ownership on 320,381,519 shares of common stock outstanding as of November 15, 2021 plus the aggregate 210,409,130 shares which will be issued upon the automatic conversion of our Series C Preferred Stock and Series D Preferred Stock when the registration statement of which this prospectus forms a part is declared effective.
+We have based percentage ownership on 328,581,519 shares of common stock outstanding as of January 26, 2022 (or 90,524,748 shares of common stock after giving effect to the Reverse Stock Split) plus the aggregate 214,567,479 shares of common stock (or 35,761,201 shares of common stock after giving effect to the Reverse Stock Split) which will be issued upon the automatic conversion of our Series C Preferred Stock and Series D Preferred Stock and PIK Dividends to be accrued thereon through the effective date, and additional shares of common stock we agreed to issue equal to the number of shares of common stock that would have been issued had the paid-in-kind dividends continued after the effective date through February 13, 2022.